Elk vs. Mule Deer: What Are The Differences?

 Both elk and mule deer belong to the Cervidae family, classifying them as “true deer”.
 Elk are some of the largest deer in the world, with only moose being larger.
 Mule deer aren’t quite as large but are still significantly larger than the average white-tailed deer.

 Although both species can be social, elk are significantly more social than mule deer.
-Elk are known to group in herds as large as 400 in the plentiful summer months while mule deer rarely have groups larger than seven.
+Elk are known to group together in herds as large as 400 in the plentiful summer months, while mule deer rarely have groups larger than seven.
+Let’s explore these differences and more, including antlers, diet, and the various subspecies.

-Elk vs Mule Deer: Size
+Elk vs. Mule Deer: Size

 Elk vs Mule Deer